sueszli/wolke7/README.md

 - Local execution outperformed cloud deployment by 2-3x for a 100-image dataset
 - Average inference times: 0.0939s (local) vs 0.7637s (cloud)
-- Cloud infrastructure scales better, but cold start of lambda reduces performance noticeably
+- Cloud infrastructure scales better, but cold start of lambda can causes spikes in latency

 Benchmark: